-Black Pearl Gallery fine jewelry offers only the highest quality Tahitian Black Pearls set in 18k and 14k gold designer creations.
-Discover the magic of Black Pearls.
+Black Pearl Gallery fine jewelry offers beautiful Tahitian Black Pearls set in 18k and 14k gold designer creations as well as premium freshwater, golden South Sea, and other exotic pearls.
+Discover the magic of Pearls.

-We are a small family business that has been in operation in the Hawaiian Islands for 30 years.
-We have recently moved from our brick and mortar location in Wailea, HI.
+We are a small family business that has been in operation in the Hawaiian Islands since 1983.
+We have recently moved from our brick and mortar locations in HI.
 Now we visit a variety of art and jewelry shows around the country.
 We specialize in pearl jewelry, specifically the very rare and exotic Tahitian pearl.
-We hand select the highest quality pearls and pair them with beautiful gold, silver, or diamond settings.
+We hand select the highest quality pearls and design the settings with beautiful gold, silver, or diamonds.